deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 * If a request for Shop/OldAction were processed by the next defined route, for example, I would get a different result from the one I want.
 * The request would be deal with using a 404-Not Found error, rather than being translated in order to preserve a contract with my clients.

+### UNIT TEST: TESTING STATIC SEGMENTS

+* Once again, I can use my helper methods to routes whose URL patterns contain static segments.
+* Here is the additional I made to the TestIncomingRoutes unit test method to test the route added in Listing 15-14:
+	CODE

 <!--
 > SUMMARRY AND UPDATE ==========================
 .